Frequently Asked Questions

 Can I get tempered glass AND have holes drilled?

-At CustomAquariums.com we have a full glass fabrication capability and we are located very close to one of the highest quality tempering plants in the country, which makes it easier and more cost-effective for us to do than most of our competitors.
+We’re located near one of the highest-quality tempering plants in the country, making it easier and more cost-effective than most of our competitors.
 And, we would be happy to drill whatever holes you need and do any other fabrication within our ability for a reasonable extra charge prior to tempering.

 Back to Top